 Get to know Fe Noel: A vibrant, colorful brand inspired by the designer's Caribbean heritage.
-In addition to her Brooklyn-based brand, the founder, Fe Noel, also has a namesake foundation that mentors young women passionate about entrepreneurship.
+In addition to her Brooklyn-based brand, the founder, Fe Noel, has a namesake foundation that mentors young women passionate about entrepreneurship.

-Get to know Lemlem: Supermodel Liya Kebede founded the artisan-driven collection over twelve years ago, which includes women's, men's, and children's clothing, and home goods all made in Africa.
+Get to know Lemlem: Supermodel Liya Kebede founded the artisan-driven collection over 12 years ago, which includes women's, men's, and children's clothing, and home goods all made in Africa.
 The clothing line beloved for vacation-ready pieces also has a philanthropic arm to help women artisans thrive in Africa by connecting them to healthcare and education.